Students who complete the M.S. degree program in geosciences will:

 - Develop advanced content knowledge and technical skills in geosciences;

-- Possess the ability to develop, recognize and test hypothesis in specific areas of earth sciences;
+- Possess the ability to develop, recognize and test hypotheses in specific areas of earth sciences;

 - Develop skills for effective communication of research; and